 It is our intention to develop in our children a lifelong curiosity and interest in the sciences.
 Within the Science Curriculum our children have the opportunity to take part in a wide range of scientific investigations, experiments, problem solving projects, competitions, whole school Science Week and field trips leading to them to ask and answer scientific questions about the world around them.
-Our Science Curriculum is carefully planned following Development Matters in the Early Years and the National Curriculum in Key-stage 1 with the children developing an awareness of the importance of Science in everyday life.
 The children build on their scientific skills of observing, identifying ,testing and recording, and scientific knowledge through our Rainbow Values.
 Our scheme of work provides the opportunity for progression for all children across the full breadth of the science national curriculum.

 In Science, progress is measured through a child’s ability to know more, remember more and explain more in a range of ways throughout our topics.
 The use of key questions ensures opportunities are built into each lesson for ongoing assessment.
 The attainment and progress of each child can be tracked across the school using our Science assessment spreadsheets.
-The impact of the Science Curriculum can be seen across the school with the increased profile of science.
-Observations, tests, diagrams and conclusions are recorded in our Learning Journals whilst learning environments across the school contain science vocabulary displayed, spoken and used by all learners.
-Children are confident in sharing their learning and answering scientific questions through review activities such as class assemblies and videos on SEESAW.
-Through our Forest School lessons, Eco School and Green Tree Award schemes the children also apply what they learn to improving their environment and gain an understanding of the importance of science to the local and global community.
-Through our ‘hands-on’ and meaningful science curriculum we seek to develop the key substantive and disciplinary knowledge for all our children that will prepare them to become the scientists of the future.
+The impact of the Science Curriculum can be seen across the school with the increased profile of Science.
+Observations, tests, diagrams and conclusions are recorded in our Learning Journals whilst learning environments across the school contain Science vocabulary displayed, spoken and used by all learners.
+Children are confident in sharing their learning and answering scientific questions through review activities including songs, class assemblies and videos on SEESAW.
+Through our Forest School lessons, Eco School and Green Tree Award schemes the children also apply what they learn to improving their environment and gaining an understanding of the importance of science to our local and global communities.